Shrutij512/weather-app/README.md

 - Display of current weather details including temperature, humidity, and wind speed.
 - Responsive design suitable for both desktop and mobile views.

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

 ### Technologies Used:

-React
+- React
-Tailwind CSS
+- Tailwind CSS

 ### Usage:

-Open the application in your web browser.
+- Open the application in your web browser.
-Enter the name of the city for which you want to check the weather in the search bar.
+- Enter the name of the city for which you want to check the weather in the search bar.
-Press the "Search" button or hit enter to fetch the weather information.
+- Press the "Search" button or hit enter to fetch the weather information.
-The current weather details will be displayed below the search bar.
+- The current weather details will be displayed below the search bar.